rolling-scopes-school/tasks/tasks/stage-2/codejam-canvas/codejam-canvas.md

 ## Task

-Your task is to implement 3 html pages to show basic piskel clone interface (only markup) and canvas element drawing 2 color matrix
+Your task is to implement 3 html pages to show basic piskel clone interface (only markup) and canvas element drawing 2 color matrixes

 - size 4*4, data in folder data/4x4.json
 - size 32*32, data in folder data/32x32.json